SourenaMOOSAVI/CppMasteryQuest/M1/W4/README.md

     **Interview Mini Q&A**

     - ❓ *What is dynamic dispatch?*
       - The mechanism that selects which overridden method to call at runtime.
     - ❓ *When is polymorphism cost acceptable?*
       - Whenever extensibility outweighs the small overhead of virtual calls.
     - ❓ *Why avoid non-virtual destructors in polymorphic classes?*
       - Because deleting a derived object through a base pointer causes UB.

     **Types of interview questions**

-    - Explain virtual tables and vptrs.
+    - Explain virtual tables and `vptrs`.
     - Identify incorrect polymorphic design.
     - Compare static vs dynamic polymorphism.